stan-roelofs/gandalf-lib/README.md

 # gandalf-lib
 A Game Boy emulation library.

+## Getting started
+I would recommend checking out the [examples](examples/README.md) if you are interested in using this library.

 ## Accuracy
 The emulator is fairly accurate, passing the majority of test ROMs.
 The PPU implementation requires work, but finding accurate documentation is difficult.